gr-codeclub/minecraft-codeclub/README.md

 ### Github Desktop
 * Log in to the correct account (`codeclub2023<machineNumber>`)
+    * If it doesn't exist you may need to make it and an associated `codeclub2023<machineNumber>@outlook.com` email.
+    * If you don't see the repo or had to create it you'll need to login to Github as gr-codeclub and add the account to the repository.
-* Check out https://github.com/gr-codeclub/minecraft-codeclub main branch into C:\minecraft-codeclub
+* Check out https://github.com/gr-codeclub/minecraft-codeclub main branch into `C:\minecraft-codeclub`
 * Make sure the folder is empty other than the README.md and .gitignore.
 * Make a new folder named `codeclub2023<machineNumber>`
 * Make a new branch named `codeclub2023<machineNumber>`